 "We have pretended that the problem is hunger and not poverty.
 We’ve pretended that the solution to hunger is charity, not ensuring the right to food or increasing the political power of the poor."

-Fisher is an activist, NGO consultant, and an adjunct teacher at Portland University in Oregon.
+Fisher is an activist, NGO consultant, and has worked as an adjunct professor at various universities in Oregon.
 His book, Big Hunger, is the launch for a new vision for how to untangle corporate interests from food banks and the anti-hunger movement.